damaredayo/soundcloud-dl/README.md

 # soundcloud-dl

-A fast and efficient Rust tool for downloading your liked tracks from SoundCloud.
+An easy, fast and efficient tool written in Rust for downloading songs from SoundCloud.

 ## Prerequisites